Geoffrey Smith (admiral): Sydney Ferries

-After leaving the navy, Smith worked as a consultant for Nautilus Underwater Systems, and then worked for Australian Defence Industries (ADI Limited).
+After leaving the navy, Smith worked as a consultant for Nautilus Underwater Systems, and then worked for Australian Defence Industries (ADI).
 After nine months at ADI, his corporate American Express credit card was cancelled after he incurred a $28,000 debt.

 On 21 August 2006, Smith was appointed as chief executive officer of Sydney Ferries.
 Between September 2006 and March 2009, Smith charged over $237,000 of personal expenses to his corporate credit card.
-Despite an annual salary of $320,000, Smith found himself in financial difficulties, with a substantial mortgage on a home in northern Sydney and medical expenses following his wife's illness and hospitalisation.
+Despite an annual salary of $320,000, Smith found himself in financial difficulties, with a substantial mortgage on a home in Northern Sydney and medical expenses following his wife's illness and hospitalisation.
 Between December 2006 and June 2008, Smith reimbursed Sydney Ferries $135,598 for personal expenditure but made no further reimbursements, leaving an outstanding debt of $102,000.
 Furthermore, in October 2008 Smith had signed a letter to the Minister for Transport, David Campbell, assuring the minister that corporate card use within the organisation was in full compliance with government policy that cards only be used for official business.

 On 18 March 2009, Smith's conduct came to the attention of John Lee, Director-General of the Department of Premier & Cabinet, who stood him aside immediately.
 On 27 May, Minister Campbell announced that Smith's employment had been terminated.
 The case was referred for investigation to the Independent Commission Against Corruption (ICAC), which made findings of corrupt conduct by Smith and referred him to the Department of Public Prosecutions.

-From February 2011, Smith worked as a casual employee at a local Bunnings Warehouse, whilst waiting for his case to be heard.
+From February 2011, Smith worked as a casual employee at Bunnings in Chatswood, whilst waiting for his case to be heard.
 In July 2011, he filed for bankruptcy, at that stage owing over $410,000 to banks, landlords and phone companies.

 In August 2014, Smith pleaded guilty to one charge of cheating or defrauding Sydney Ferries.
 Prior to sentencing, District Court judge Michael Finnane cited Smith's "exemplary good character" in his naval career, saying it was "a tragedy that such a distinguished man should find himself facing sentence for fraud offences".
 He was sentenced to a minimum of eighteen months and a maximum of two years in prison.